RyanHunter-DV/rsim/doc/examples/buildflow.md

 	#2.define a method with the given generator name.
 	generator :elaborate do ##{{{
 		#TODO, step to elaborating the loaded nodes by calling the DataBase module's elaborate method.
-		blocking # indicates this generator must be executed in serial, need wait  one the job is dispatched action do
+		phase 0.0 # indicates this generator must be executed in serial, need wait  one the job is dispatched action do
 			DataBase.elaborate;
 		end
 	end ##}}}
+	generator :finalize do
+		phase 1.0
+		action do
+			DataBase.finalize
+		end
+	end

 	# to generate commands for building components
 	#TODO